pivotal/docs-tap/app-live-view/architecture.hbs.md

   Application Live View back end is the central server component that contains a list of registered apps.
   It provides a REST API that fetches the actuator data for the applications.
-  The Application Live View UI plug-in, as part of Tanzu Developer Portal, queries this back-end REST API to get live actuator information for the pod.
+  The Application Live View UI plug-in, as part of Tanzu Developer Portal (formerly named Tanzu Application Platform GUI), queries this back-end REST API to get live actuator information for the pod.

 - **Application Live View connector**